SOLIS MARINE CONSULTANTS CO. LTD.

 7.1 In the event that the Client has agreed with a third party that they (i.e. the third party) will be responsible for the Client’s costs vis-à-vis Solis, the Client should inform Solis immediately and provide Solis with such details of the third party as Solis may reasonably require.

-7.2 Solis reserves the right, should the third party fail to pay Solis’ bills in accordance with the terms and conditions herein, to seek payment from the Client.
+7.2 The Client remains liable to pay Solis.
+Should the third party fail to pay Solis’ bills on demand, Solis shall have the right to seek payment from the Client.

 8. PAYMENT OF BILLS AND INTERST ON LATE PAYMENT